patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/switch/switch.md

 **General guidelines**

+* Use switches with labels by default unless space is limited, then use a [switch without a label](/components/switch/react#without-label).
 * Add a label in front of your switch to specify what is being switched on or off (for example, wi-fi or bluetooth).
 * Don’t use a switch if the options you’re presenting to the user are anything other than “on” or “off.”
 Instead, use [radio buttons](/components/radio/design-guidelines).
 * Depending on your use case, add labels to clarify between toggled settings, such as *On* and *Off*.